matheusvnm/matheusvnm/README.md

 # Hi, I'm Matheus

-I'm a Software Engineer working with high-performance money-critical systems at [@Nelogica](https://www.nelogica.com.br).
-I worked on the High-Performance Computing (HPC) field during my master's degree.
-I'm also passionate about making creative software for automating people's daily routines.
-Some of the technologies I enjoy working with include Java, Python and C frameworks, and Cloud Computing Environments (AWS).
+I'm an enthusiastic Software Engineer at [@CWI Software](https://cwi.com.br), focused on the challenging task of migrating legacy C systems to Python frameworks.
+My expertise in the High-Performance Computing (HPC) field, acquired during my master's degree, has shaped my approach to delivering efficient and powerful solutions.

+What truly ignites my passion is developing creative software that simplifies and automates people's daily routines.
+By leveraging the principles of DevOps culture, I immerse myself in a world of cutting-edge technologies, such as Python Frameworks, Cloud Computing Environments (AWS), and Containers (Docker).
+These tools enable me to craft solutions that are scalable, reliable, and aligned with industry best practices.

 ### Technologies & Tools 👨🏻‍💻